Police budget and council tax

 Your Police and Crime Commissioner (PCC) is responsible for setting the budget for policing in Norfolk, including how much you contribute through Council Tax, and for monitoring how that budget is used and holding the Chief Constable to account.

 Regular reports on police spending are received by your PCC at public meetings with the Chief Constable.

 Funding for both Norfolk’s police service and the work of the PCC comes from grants received from the Home Office, income from fees and charges, and the annual council tax precept that is levied on all households in Norfolk.

 The PCC must determine the amount you pay through your Council Tax, following consultation with communities and business rate payers, and the county’s Police and Crime Panel must be briefed on the PCC’s precept proposals.
 Council Tax is collected by District Councils who are also responsible for Council Tax benefit, discounts and exemptions.
 For specific information about Council Tax, like banding, tax benefits or paying your Council Tax, please contact your local council.

-Having consulted Norfolk’s communities on whether they would be prepared to pay more to support their police service in 2020/21, PCC Lorne Green took the decision to increase the 2020/21 council tax precept by 3.95% (equating to an extra 19 pence per week based on households in a Band D property).
+Having consulted Norfolk’s communities on whether they would be prepared to pay more to support their police service in 2021/22, former PCC Lorne Green took the decision to increase the council tax precept for the year by 5.68% (equating to an extra 29 pence per week based on households in a Band D property).

 More budget and council tax information